 Open Sea Foundation is particularly active in the area of international cultural cooperation.
 One of its most visible projects is a unique interpretation of Georges Bizet’s Carmen in semi-stage format, uniting actors from Russia, Lithuania, Ukraine and South Ossetia.
 Open Sea International Art Festival organized by the Foundation and featuring Russian and Italian stars took place in Palanga resort, Lithuania and in Riccione, Italy for two years in a row.
 Other international projects supported by the Foundation also include the largest film festival in the CIS and the Baltic States, “Kinoshok”.

-Another unique project that took place in 2016 thanks to the Open Sea Foundation’s support, had Russian pilot and traveler Fyodor Konyukhov perform a solo circumnavigation of the world in a hot-air balloon, setting a new round-the-world time record.
+Another unique project that took place in 2016 thanks to the Open Sea Foundation’s support was connected with Russian pilot and traveler Fyodor Konyukhov's solo circumnavigation of the world in a hot-air balloon, setting a new round-the-world time record.

 In 2017 a Youth Artistic Creativity Promotion Committee has been established on the initiative of the Open Sea Foundation.